The Intrepid Traveler — Preface

 The first and second editions of this book were not necessarily written for the jet setter.
 I started out with the backpacker in mind, like myself many years ago.
 I have since learned that the jet setter, the business traveler, or a UN Advisor “on mission” can all be experiential travelers, intrepid travelers; responsible adventurers with an appetite to partake of the banquet of life, traveling to explore and experience what is beyond the horizons—the horizons “out there” and those that lie within us.

 There are as many reasons to travel as there are travelers themselves, but there is something that ties even the most diverse of travelers together: a sense of adventure, a heightened self-confidence, and a positive outlook on life.
-Travelers are characters that seldom sit still.
-They are always wondering what is on the other side of the mountain.
-The tourist tours, usually in groups, and he focuses most of his attention on seeing, on “window shopping.”
+Travelers seldom sit still; they are always wondering what is on the other side of the mountain.
+The tourist tours, usually in groups, and focuses most of his attention on seeing, on “window shopping.”
 Travelers are usually highly motivated, intensely interesting, and wonderfully inquisitive.
 Their experiences have shown them that the world is indeed a wonderful place.
 They have a good understanding of global events and feel comfortable with anyone in most any circumstance.
 She focuses on experience—on meeting people and attempting an empathic understanding of life as viewed through another’s paradigm.

 It is my vision that through increased travel and a greater understanding of the world in which we live, that the world will become a better place one traveler at a time.
 Global peace and global stability can only come through global understanding.
 Understanding comes through connecting and interacting.
 Connecting and interacting is what you do when you travel.